 Following Government guidelines, we are no longer able to authorise holiday in term time, unless it is due to exceptional circumstances.
-Any request should be made to the relevant Head of Year with an S2 Absence Request Form and is subject to approval by the Deputy Principal.
+Any request should be made to the Lead Attendance Officer by completing an S2 Absence Request Form, this should be emailed to studentabsence@clystvale.org and is subject to approval by the Deputy Principal.

 Children should attend school for 190 days each year and every day is important.

 Please help them not to miss any of this valuable time.